gwizit/moodle-tool_redirectplus/README.md

 ## Features ##

 - **Automatic 404 Error Logging**: No configuration needed - works automatically after installation
+- **Custom URL Redirects**: Create conditional redirects for ANY page (existing or 404)
+- **Conditional Parameters**: Redirect based on login status and user language
+- **Redirect Existing Pages**: Redirect homepage, /faq/, or any existing page based on conditions
+- **Administrator Bypass**: Disable redirects for administrators (useful for testing)
 - **Comprehensive Error Report**: View all 404 errors in an easy-to-read table format
 - **User-Friendly Interface**: Access the report from Site administration > Tools > Redirect Plus
 - **Record Management**: Delete individual records or clear all records at once